learning-zone/react-basics/next-basics.md

 ## Q. What are intercepting routes?

-Intercepting routes allow you to display a route within the current layout while keeping the URL of another route — commonly used for modals.
+**Intercepting routes** allow you to load a completely different route from another part of your application inside your current page layout.
+This means you can change the browser URL and view new content without making the user lose their current visual context or layout.

+**Example**

 ```
 app/